 The City Council adopted the Urban Place Form Code District on September 28, 2021.
 The new zoning district aims to implement the transit-supportive growth strategy that is identified on the Preferred Growth Scenario Map of Living Asheville: A Comprehensive Plan for Our Future.

-The initial rezoning of Phase I included four nodes of property located on Tunnel Road, S. Tunnel Road, Bleachery Boulevard and Merrimon Avenue that are identified on the City’s Future Land Use Map (FLUM) as Urban Centers.
+The initial rezoning of Phase I, also adopted on September 28th, included four nodes of property located on Tunnel Road, S. Tunnel Road, Bleachery Boulevard and Merrimon Avenue that are identified on the City’s Future Land Use Map (FLUM) as Urban Centers.

 The City’s Comprehensive Plan, Living Asheville, calls for the City to transition in a direction that strengthens urban transit corridors and connects urban centers.
 The vision calls for land use changes that add value and support reinvestment through denser land use patterns and enhanced multimodal transportation that improves walkability and neighborhood quality of life, as shown in the graphic below.

 The transition to a city that strengthens urban form and connects corridors began with rezonings at four nodes along commercial corridors.
 The transformation aims for a greater mix of uses, including residential development on larger parcels.
 The nodes that will be affected in this project have been identified as Urban Centers on the Future Land Use map and Preferred Growth Scenario map and are located along the City’s network of higher frequency transit (bus) routes.